oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 If working within the same Home region for OCI GoldenGate and MySQL Heatwave, then you can use CloudShell to connect to the private network.

-1. After your OCI MySQL DB system becomes active, click **Developer tools** in the Oracle Cloud console global header, and then select **Cloud Shell**.
+1. After your HeatWave DB system becomes active, click **Developer tools** in the Oracle Cloud console global header, and then select **Cloud Shell**.

 	![Open CloudShell](./images/03b-01-open-cloudshell.png " ")